azalya-green/DFU2020/README.md

 To train your own custom YOLO object detector please follow the instructions detailed bellow:
 - [`1_Image_Annotation`]
+	Add all the training images into (/Data_New/train_image_folder/), then add the training labels groundtruth.csv file into (/Data_New/) and (/Data_New/VoTT/) folders
-	First, convert .csv format to the YOLOv3 format.
-To do so, run the conversion script:
+	Then, to convert .csv format to the YOLOv3 format run the conversion script:

 	```
 	python Convert_.py